Hiram College: Presidents (Hiram College)

+James H. Barrow Field Station

+In 1967, Paul and Maxine Frohring donated their recently acquired 75 acres of land in Garrettsville to Hiram College to promote wildlife research.
+James H. Barrow, a biology professor at the college, founded the Hiram Biological Station on the land, causing the place to later be named in his honor in 1985.
+Originally, the property had a beech-maple forest, a stream and a bog, but over the years it grew into over 500 acres containing forests, fields, ponds, wetlands, and more.
+The Frohring Forest–150 acres of mature beech-maple trees–Silver Creek, Eagle Creek, and the Observation Pond–which has many waterfowl species, along with a pair of trumpeter swans–are some of the Field Stations' most well-known natural attractions.
+The property also contains multiple public hiking trails, and eleven facilities for different uses such as teaching, housing animals, research, and so on.
+Two of the most notable buildings are the Frohring Laboratory, which uses geothermal heating and cooling and was the first LEED certified building at Hiram, and also houses a miniature indoor aquarium with different breeds of fish, amphibians, reptiles, and occasionally mammals.
+The other is the Endangered Waterfowl Conservation Facility, which houses multiple different breeds of endangered birds and allows students to gain valuable hands-on experience.

+A unique program established by the Field Station is the Grassland Program.
+Beginning in 2011, Land Stewardship Manager Emliss Ricks has been working on establishing grasslands in three locations on the property.

 Academics

-As of the 2019–20 academic year, Hiram's student body consists of 1,116 undergraduates from 27 states and 11 foreign countries.
-Of the 81 full–time faculty, 95% hold a Ph.D. or other terminal degree in their field.
+As of 2025, Hiram's student body consists of 777 degree-seeking students from 31 states and 7 foreign countries.
 Hiram specializes in the education of undergraduate students, though the college does have a small graduate program.
-Hiram confers the BA, BSN, and MA degrees.
-The college offers 33 majors and 40 minors for traditional undergraduates, in addition to pre-professional programs for specific fields.
+Hiram confers the Bachelor of Arts, Bachelor of Science in Nursing, and Master of Arts degrees.
+The college offers 30 majors and 38 minors for traditional undergraduates, in addition to pre-professional programs for specific fields.
 Interdisciplinary studies have also been a part of Hiram's curriculum for decades.

-Hiram's curriculum requires all students to complete one course in each of nine academic areas: creative methods, interpretive methods, modeling methods, experimental scientific methods, social and cultural analysis, experiencing the world, understanding diversity at home, interdisciplinary, and ethics and social responsibility.
-Its education plan also includes international study and independent study opportunities, and faculty–guided research projects.
-Currently, almost all majors require some form of extensive independent project or apprenticeship experience.

-Hiram's academic program consists of five schools: Arts, Humantities & Culture; Business & Communication; Education, Civil Leadership & Social Change; Health & Medical Humanities; and Science & Technology.

-The college's curriculum is currently marketed under the name Hiram Connect, which involves four steps: First Year Colloquium/Foundations of the Liberal Arts, Declaration of Major, Experiential Learning, and a Capstone Project.

-Hiram has five "Centers of Distinction" for interdisciplinary studies: Center for Integrated Entrepreneurship, Center for Scientific Engagement, Center for Literature and Medicine, Garfield Institute for Public Leadership, and Lindsay-Crane Center for Writing and Literature.
+Hiram's academic program consists of four schools: Arts, Humantities & Politics; Business & Communication; Health, Education, Sustainability & Society; and Science & Technology.
+The college's curriculum is marketed under the name Hiram Connect, which involves four steps: First Year Colloquium/Foundations of the Liberal Arts, Declaration of Major, Experiential Learning, and a Capstone Project.
+Hiram has five centers for interdisciplinary studies: Center for Integrated Entrepreneurship, Center for Scientific Engagement, Center for Literature and Medicine, Garfield Institute for Public Leadership, and Lindsay-Crane Center for Writing and Literature.